drvinceknight/SAS-R/Assessment/ClassTest/2014-2015/index.md

         C1.csv, C2.csv
         ...

-    For each pair create a new data set `A.csv, B.csv, C.csv etc...` which merges both files on the variable `ID` but ensuring that _**all entries from the `*2.csv` file are included**_ (even if they are missing from the `*1.csv` file).
+    For each pair write a new data file `A.csv, B.csv, C.csv etc...` which merges both files on the variable `ID` but ensuring that _**all entries from the `*2.csv` file are included**_ (even if they are missing from the `*1.csv` file).